cal-itp/benefits/docs/explanation/enrollment-pathways/medicare-cardholders.md

 - The transit rider pays for transit rides with the same contactless debit or credit card they use for everyday purchases.

-- The transit rider can enroll in a transit benefit from home when it is convenient for them; they are not required to visit a transit agency office in person unless they choose the in-person enrollment method.
+- The transit rider can enroll in a transit benefit from home when it is convenient for them; they are not required to visit a transit provider office in person unless they choose the in-person enrollment method.

 - Secure state and federal solutions manage the transit rider’s personal identifiable information (PII): Medicare.gov, the Blue Button API, and the California Department of Technology Identity Gateway (IdG).
 Transit riders do not have to share personal information with local transit operators.